cvthirumalakumar/Optimized-Warehouse-Management-with-AutoAI/README.md

 https://www.youtube.com/watch?v=iEadmCNb_hE---Youtube Video on creation,developing of application on Node-Red

 5.Building Model
-Description:After creating the required services,we have the task of creating a project with all those required services and making the model ready to train.This includes adding the required services to create the project and adding the necessary dataset files into the cloud storage.

 5.1 Creating Watson AutoAI Project:
     Creation of AutoAI project with necessary services like Cloud Object Storage and Machine Learning services,which were created previously.Cloud Object Storage is for storing the project belonging files in the cloud.And machine learning service for using the machine learning models and deployments.Follow the reference links to know more.